ekamioka/welcome-information-passau-germany/README.md

 Where you read \<Herr/Frau> you should just write Herr if the person receiving is a guy and Frau if it's a girl.
 Where you read \<Start Date> and \<End Date> you should write when the authorization begins and when it ends.

 The person receiving should have some kind of I.D. (e.g. a passport) and it wouldn't hurt to have a black and white copy of your I.D. just to show that the signature is real.

+Sometimes you are given the option to deliver a package to a package station, like the Hermes PaketShop ([](https://www.google.com/maps/place/Hermes+PaketShop)).
+This doesn't cost you any extra and you can pick up the package at any time.
+Just show your passport to the employee of the package station and he will give the package to you.
+You normally have a week or so to do that.

 ##Important Words to Know